Silver Glen Springs: Activities

 Silver Glen Springs is a very popular site with large crowds of visitors, especially on the weekends.
 There is a fee to access the site.

 Snorkelers can see saltwater and freshwater fish in the same headspring pool.
 No lifeguards are on duty.
 Scuba diving and fishing in some areas are prohibited.
 Canoe rentals are available.

 There is a picnic area with tables, charcoal grills, and a volleyball net.
 A small general store provides some goods such as ice and volleyball rentals for the nearby volleyball area.
-Pets and alcohol are not allowed; in fact, there is a designated cooler checkpoint to screen for alcohol at the entry of the spring area.
 Restrooms are on site.

 The park does not permit overnight camping, only day use.

 In popular culture

 In 1941, the movie company Metro-Goldwyn-Mayer arranged with the Juniper Club to film some scenes of The Yearling at their property.
 During the filming, a barge sank in Silver Glen and it can still be seen today.